marcinzatorski/enterprise-transformation-dashboard/README.md

 ## Features

-- **KPI cards**: total, Green, Amber and Red counts, plus projects active today and projects starting or ending in the next 6 months.
-All values are calculated from project dates and statuses.
-Clicking a RAG card filters by that status.
-- **Filters**: free-text search, RAG, domain, year, technology/platform and framework.
+- **Filters**: free-text search (including milestone names), RAG, domain, year, technology/platform and framework.
 Every section updates together, without a page reload.
 Includes a Reset button.
+- **KPI cards**: total, Green, Amber and Red counts, projects active today, projects starting or ending in the next 6 months, and milestones due in the next 90 days (with the number at risk).
+All values are calculated from the data.
+Clicking a RAG card filters by that status.
-- **Portfolio roadmap**: a Gantt-style timeline from Jul 2026 to Dec 2028 with year bands, quarter columns and a "Today" marker.
-Bar positions are calculated from each project's start and end dates.
+- **Portfolio roadmap**: a Gantt-style timeline from Jul 2026 to Dec 2028 with year bands, quarter columns, a "Today" marker, domain labels and RAG indicators.
-- **Portfolio Attention Required**: Red and Amber projects with their RAG commentary.
-The Red project is highlighted as the principal programme concern.
-- **Portfolio composition**: projects by transformation area, stacked by RAG.
-- **Framework alignment**: the relevant frameworks per project (alignment only, not certification).
-Clicking a framework filters by it.
-- **Technology landscape**: platforms grouped into themes with usage counts, plus technical keywords that recur across projects.
-Clicking a tag filters by it.
+  - Each project shows 2–3 milestone diamonds, positioned by date.
+Go-live and at-risk milestones are highlighted.
+  - Hovering over or focusing a milestone or bar shows a tooltip.
+It works with the keyboard and in both themes, and stays inside the window.
+- **Programme Status Summary**: Highlights, Lowlights, Risks / Issues, Next Steps and Decisions Needed, loaded from `data/portfolio-status.json`.
+Items linked to projects follow the filters and open the project detail.
-- **Project portfolio table**: a sortable table with scope, platforms and keywords.
+- **Project portfolio table**: sortable, with domain, RAG, timing, scope, platforms and keywords.
 Long tag lists collapse behind "+N more".
-- **Project detail panel**: dates, duration, RAG, scope, platforms, technical keywords, frameworks, RAG commentary and the project's position in the programme window.
+- **Project detail panel**: a short project status report with scope; schedule and key milestones (start, end, calculated duration and a milestone timeline); technology/platforms; technical keywords; framework alignment; and RAG commentary.
+- **Light and dark mode**: a sun/moon switch in the header.
+The choice is saved in the browser, and the operating system setting is used by default.
+Each theme has its own colour palette.
-- **Light and dark mode**: the choice is remembered in the browser.
-The layout is responsive, built for 1920×1080 and usable at 1366×768 and on tablets.
+- **Responsive**: built for 1920×1080 and usable at 1366×768 and on tablets.
+The roadmap scrolls horizontally on narrow screens.

 ## Technology stack